wmcbrine/hmeforpython/README.txt

 Public License.)

-I developed this in Python 2.5.2, and tested it in Linux, Mac OS X, and Windows XP, and with Python 2.4.5 and 2.3.5.
+I developed this in Python 2.5.2, and tested it in Linux, Mac OS X, and Windows XP, and with Python 2.3 through 2.6.
+(I've also tested a Python 3.0 version, but it's not quite ready for release.)
 The requirements are minimal. (hme.py depends only on the struct module. start.py is a bit more demanding, but uses only the standard library.)